 - 1. Enroll in fewer than 6 units or drop below 6 units for fall semester, if receiving an Osher scholarship, or drop all classes. - 2.
-Not in good academic standing before fall semester by dropping below a 2.0 GPA. - 3.
+Not in good academic standing before fall semester by dropping below a 2.0 GPA or placed on academic probation. - 3.
 No longer meeting a scholarship's criteria such as changing majors before the fall semester, etc. - 4.
-Change school of record to IVC or another community college.
+Change 'College of Record' to IVC or another community college.